The materials in this section are organized into two broad categories:

 The course was taught initially at Fuller School of Psychology USA in the 1990s by Kelly O’Donnell.
 Available at the Member Caravan web site (training section).

-http://sites.google.com/site/membercaravan/training-for-mc [note: updated August 2014 and September 2015 with emphasis on global member care and multi-sectoral member care in the context of global integration]:
+Note: The most recent update is in 2015 with an emphasis on global member care and multi-sectoral member care in the context of global integration:

 • Member Care—Core Consultation